 Yes, under the SEC’s whistleblower reward program, a disclosure to the SEC about a books and records violation that leads to a successful enforcement action recovering more than $1 million in monetary sanctions is eligible for an award ranging from 10% to 30% of the collected proceeds.
 Click here to learn more about how the SEC determines the amount of a whistleblower award.

-Two recent enforcement action against Citigroup illustrate the type of books and records and internal control violation that can result in substantial penalties.
+Two recent enforcement actions against Citigroup illustrate the type of books and records and internal control violations that can result in substantial penalties.

 SEC Books and Records Requirements

 Section 13(b)(2)(A) of the Exchange Act requires public companies to make and keep books, records, and accounts, which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the issuer.

 August 2018 Enforcement Action for Books and Records Violations

 In August 2018, Citigroup paid a $5.75 million penalty to settle an SEC enforcement action concerning a books and records violation.
 According to the order, Citigroup Inc. and its U.S. broker-dealer subsidiary Citigroup Global Markets Inc. (CGMI) incurred $81 million in losses due to trader mismarking and unauthorized proprietary trading.

 During a three year period, three CGMI traders mismarked opaque, illiquid positions in certain proprietary accounts they managed.
 The positions were not effectively price verified by Citi’s valuation control group.
 In two instances, the traders covered losses from widespread unauthorized trading.
 The discovery of each mismarking required Citibank to recognize millions of dollars of previously-unreported losses or the reversal of improperly reported unrealized gains in its books and records.
 CGMI fired the traders and recognized a total of $81 million in losses.